zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 1123 Notes/1123 Class 2 - Intro to Sampling, Normal Distribution and Parameter Estimation.md

 ### Population and Density

 Imagine the population of all workers in Boston - maybe about 300k people.
 We want to estimate $X$ - their annual income.
 Suppose you have a "master file" - a list of everyone in the population with a phone number.
-You could call everyone and get their income- a ==census==.
+You could call everyone and get their income- a <font color=gree>census</font>.

 If you were to create a frequency histogram of these incomes, and draw an upper envelope of that histogram, you could approximate the ==density== of $X$.